 - Dr. Miller is offering virtual consultations via Spruce or Skype, both of which are HIPAA compliant, so that you can have your appointment from the comfort of your own home.
 These visits are done via telemedicine, so Dr. Miller will be visible and right in front of you, just as he would be if you were seeing him in person.
 If you prefer an in-clinic consultation, we ask that you follow our social distancing protocols.

 We value our patients and want to make sure that you can still receive your treatment in a timely manner.
 However, because of the concerns regarding the Corona Virus, or COVID-19, we ask that you please adhere to the temporary procedures that we have implemented for everyone’s safety.

 Contact our New Patient Coordinator for more Information

-When many patients come to see us, they have lost hope as they don’t see any light at the end of the tunnel.
-It’s rewarding as a practitioner to be able to help so many people realize a much better “normal” and a greatly improved quality of life.
+When many patients come to see us, they have lost hope, as they don’t see any light at the end of the tunnel.
+It’s rewarding as a practitioner to help so many people realize a much better “normal” and a greatly improved quality of life.